MetaDraw Review

 Case Battle: Where Variance Gets Loud

 Case Battle is the competitive layer.
 Multiple users open the same box at the same time, the highest-value draw wins the combined pool.
 The live feed on the homepage usually shows 20-26 active participants in battles.
-From personal experience tracking this kind of mode on similar platforms, the variance is brutal.
+On similar platforms, this kind of mode runs brutal variance.

 Quick math: a 4-player battle on a $5 box means $20 in committed value, and one player walks with effectively $20 in items (minus whatever the operator skims) while three walk with nothing.